appsmithorg/appsmith/README.md

 #### 🔑 Solid 256-bit Encryption

 Appsmith apps are [secure by default](https://docs.appsmith.com/security).
-All connections are TLS-encrypted, and credentials are encrypted with AES-256—so we can't see any of your data.
+All connections are TLS-encrypted, and credentials are encrypted with AES-256 —so we can't see any of your data.
 For added security, try our [self-hosted options](https://docs.appsmith.com/setup).<br><br>

 #### 🎙 Transparent Support